fread-ink/epub-cfi-resolver/README.md

 // Use first part of CFI to resolve URI for the second part var uri = cfi.resolveURI(0, doc);

-// Call some function to fetch document for second part of CFI then parse it var data = fetch(uri);
+// Call some function to fetch document for second part of CFI var data = fetch(uri);

+// Parse fetched data
 var parser = new DOMParser();
 var doc2 = parser.parseFromString(data, 'text/html');

+// Note: It is recommended to use XMLHTTPRequest
+// rather than the fetch API as XMLHTTPRequest
+// will fetch _and_ parse the data in one go.
+// This lets the browser handle mimetype detection
+// which is otherwise difficult.

 // Resolve final part of CFI to a bookmark var bookmark = cfi.resolve(doc2, {